AlaaLab/InstructCV/GETTING_STARTED.md

 **Unified-IO**
 we use xl_1000k.bin as the pre-trained model.
 It takes ~27s to inference single image.
 **Pixel2Seq**
-You may change all the dict[str, tf.Tensor] to dict, as it will exist error like "TypeError:  'type' is not subscriptable" caused by dependencies version differences.
+To repoduce their results using [repo](https://github.com/google-research/pix2seq) they provided, you need to change all the dict[str, tf.Tensor] to dict, as it will exist error like "TypeError:  'type' is not subscriptable" caused by dependencies version differences.

 Change the data_root in dataset_configs.py